 Safety devices should be considered where appropriate to minimise risk of injury to healthcare workers.
-Standard measures to avoid sharps injuries include handling sharp devices in a way that prevents injury to the user and to others who may encounter the device during or after a procedure.
+Standard measures to avoid sharps injuries include handling sharp devices in a way that prevents injury to the user and to others who may encounter the device during or after a procedure (for example the use of specifically designed scalpel blade removers to remove a used scalpel).

-Examples include [74]:
+Examples include [75]:

-- using instruments, rather than fingers, to grasp needles, retract tissue, and load/unload needles and scalpels - giving verbal announcements when passing sharps - avoiding hand-to-hand passage of sharp instruments by using a basin or neutral zone - using round-tipped scalpel blades instead of pointed sharp-tipped blades.
+- using instruments, rather than fingers, to grasp needles, retract tissue, and load/unload needles and scalpels - using appropriately designed single-handed devices to unload needles and scalpels - giving verbal announcements when passing sharps - avoiding hand-to-hand passage of sharp instruments by using a Hands Free Passing Technique (HFPT) or neutral zone - using round-tipped scalpel blades instead of pointed sharp-tipped blades.

-The extent to which gloves protect healthcare workers from transmission of blood borne infectious agents following a needlestick or other puncture that penetrates the glove has not been determined [86].
-Although gloves may reduce the volume of blood on the external surface of a sharp [79], the residual blood in the lumen of a hollowbore needle would not be affected; therefore, the effect on reduction of transmission risk is not quantifiable [86].
+The extent to which gloves protect healthcare workers from transmission of blood borne infectious agents following a needlestick or other puncture that penetrates the glove has not been determined [87].
+Although gloves may reduce the volume of blood on the external surface of a sharp [80], the residual blood in the lumen of a hollowbore needle would not be affected; therefore, the effect on reduction of transmission risk is not quantifiable [87].

 In dentistry, recapping or disassembling sharps may be unavoidable.
-If so, a risk assessment must be undertaken and safety devices should be used where appropriate [89].
+If so, a risk assessment must be undertaken and safety devices should be used where appropriate [90].